zukunft/zukunft.com/docs/code_functions_all.md

     \-- navbar - section for function navbar not yet defined that it should be header & footer in /html/html_base.php
     \-- footer - section for function footer not yet defined that it should be header & footer in /html/html_base.php
     \-- ref - section for function ref not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
+    \-- img - section for function img not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- span - section for function span not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- url - section for function url not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php
     \-- url_new - section for function url_new not yet defined that it should be wrapper for internal references used in the html code in /html/html_base.php